4lysson-a/Webaap/README.md

 # Webaap
-Create a Electron app from website in linux
+Create a desktop application from website using Nativefier

 ### Documentation is available here